ELY3M/PKHeX-Plugins/README.md

 This Fork is owned by [@santacrab2](https://github.com/santacrab2) The original project is owned by [@architdate](https://github.com/architdate) (Discord: thecommondude#8240) and [@kwsch](https://github.com/kwsch) (Discord: Kurt#6024).

+## Elys Changes
+I just added script to auto build the plugin on this fork.

 ## Building
 This project requires an IDE that supports compiling .NET based code, such as Visual Studio 2022, and the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).